Nonparametric estimation of the diffusion coefficient from S.D.E. paths: Introduction

 \paragraph{Outline of the paper.}

 In Section~\ref{sec:framework and assumptions}, we define our framework with the key assumptions on the coefficients of the diffusion process ensuring for instance that Equation~\eqref{eq:model} admits a unique strong solution.
-Section~\ref{sec:Estimation-OnePath} is devoted to the non-adaptive estimation of the diffusion coefficient from one diffusion path both on a compact interval and on the real line $\R$.
-In Section~\ref{sec:Estimation-N.paths}, we extend the study to the non-adaptive estimation of the diffusion coefficient from repeated observations of the diffusion process.
-We propose in Section~\ref{sec:AdaptiveEstimation-N.paths}, adaptive estimators of the diffusion coefficient, and Section~\ref{sec:NumericalStudy} complete the study with numerical evaluation of the performance of estimators.
-We prove our theoretical results in Section~\ref{sec:proof}.
+Section~\ref{sec:Estimation-OnePath} is devoted to the non-adaptive estimation of the diffusion coefficient from from one discrete observation of the diffusion process both on a compact interval and on the real line $\R$.
+In Section~\ref{sec:Estimation-N.paths}, we study the non-adaptive estimation of the diffusion coefficient from repeated discrete observations of the diffusion process.
+We propose in Section~\ref{sec:AdaptiveEstimation-N.paths}, adaptive estimators of the diffusion coefficient, considering the nature of the estimation interval together with the number of discrete observations of the process, and Section~\ref{sec:NumericalStudy} complete the study with numerical evaluation of the performance of estimators.
+A conclusion and some perspectives are given in Section~\ref{sec:Conclusion}, and we prove our theoretical results in Section~\ref{sec:proof}.